TwilightLilyy/EEC/README.md

 pyinstaller --onefile race_gui.py
 ```

-The resulting `dist/race_gui.exe` will include all scripts and can be run without Python installed.
+The resulting `dist/race_gui.exe` can be distributed by itself.
+When launched from
+inside the `dist` folder it looks for `race_data_runner.py` in the parent directory
+(the project root), so keep the default folder structure or adjust the path in
+`race_gui.py` if you move the executable elsewhere.

 ### Running the executable